This blog post was updated on August 25, 2021.

-When we plot our summer getaways, most of us envision lounging about on a beach or lake while sipping on frozen cocktails.
-The idealized vision of summer travel can quickly vanish if you don’t pack just right.
-Summer travel presents its own set of challenges and troubles for the vacation goer.
-Before your pack your bags this summer, make sure you aren’t committing these summer packing no-nos.
+When we plan our summer getaways, most of us envision lounging about on a beach or lake while sipping on frozen cocktails.
+But this idealized vision of summer travel can quickly vanish if you don’t pack just right.
+From sunscreen-soaked suitcases to spending the majority of your vacation waiting on lost luggage, these classic packing mistakes can turn a carefree vacation into an avoidable nightmare.
+Before you pack your bags this summer, make sure you aren’t committing these summer packing list no-nos!

 Packing Outfits That Don’t Mix And Match

-For most travelers, summer travel can lead to loads of outfit changes due to hot weather and outdoor activities like going to the beach, hiking or, let’s be real, just walking around in a super humid climate.
-A common mistake that many summer travelers can make is to just throw in pieces that have no rhyme or reason.
+For most travelers, summer travel can lead to loads of outfit changes due to hot weather and outdoor activities like going to the beach, hiking, or, let’s be real, just walking around in a super humid climate.
+A common mistake that many summer travelers make is to just throw in pieces that have no rhyme or reason.
 They don’t match and simply aren’t interchangeable.
-Summer presents the desire to pack enough outfits but also the quest to not over pack.
-To avoid over packing and still have what you need, be sure that all of your clothing items are interchangeable: they can easily mix and match and be worn several different ways.
+Summer presents the desire to pack enough outfits but also the quest to not overpack.
+To avoid over-packing and still have what you need, be sure that all of your clothing items are interchangeable: they can easily mix and match and be worn several different ways.
 You can wear all items many times and in different combinations if everything follows a predetermined color scheme.
 Keep base layers neutral and add a colorful flair with accessories.

 Bringing Only One Swimsuit

-When I travel in the summer, I never pack just one swimsuit.
+Never pack just one swimsuit!
 While it might seem excessive to pack more than one swimsuit, beach and water vacations demand more than one.
-Remember the sandy mess your swimsuit becomes after a day at the beach body surfing, playing volleyball and lazily swimming around?
-You’ll need at least one other swimsuit to pinch hit as the other dries out for the day.
+Remember the sandy mess your swimsuit becomes after a day at the beach body surfing, playing volleyball, and lazily swimming around?
+You’ll need at least one other swimsuit to pinch-hit as the other dries out for the day.

 Taking Fabrics That Don’t Breathe

-Last summer, I went to the Florida Keys in July.
-It was unbearably hot and humid.
-The items that I gravitated toward each day were the ones comprised of breathable fabrics.
-All too often travelers don’t consider their fabric choice for summer travel.
+All too often, travelers don’t consider their fabric choices when planning their summer packing list.
 However, you really should make your entire packing list focused more on fabric type rather than pure aesthetics.
 You might absolutely love a cute and flattering dress, but its material will undoubtedly be too hot for your beach vacation.
-Linen is a great fabric to bring on a trip to sweltering destinations and with the rise in athleisure fashions, comfortable workout-inspired clothing has become both a stylish and practical choice.
-With each item you toss in your bag, ask yourself if the fabric is going to breathe.
+Linen is a great fabric to bring on a trip to sweltering destinations, and with the rise in athleisure fashions, comfortable workout-inspired clothing has become both a stylish and practical choice.
+With each item you toss in your bag, ask yourself if the fabric is going to breathe!